 Public transport lanes should be allocated along frequent transit routes and should be supported by necessary infrastructure such as universally accessible public transportation stops with appropriate capacity specific to the street character.
 A public transport lane may be defined by a certain colour.
 3 5 11 16 2.6.7 Safe And Convenient Pedestrian Crossings

-Intersections must provide direct, intuitive pedestrian crossings where there is concentrated need.
-Designated crossings should reflect pedestrian desire lines and crossing distances should be minimized.
-Pedestrian refuges are required to give pedestrians a safe space to wait before crossing successive streams of traffic, and at-grade table-top crossingss may be considered, as are superior to footbridges or tunnels.
+Intersections must provide direct, intuitive pedestrian crossings.
+Designated crossings should reflect pedestrian desire lines avoiding detours.
+Crossing distances should be minimized, and pedestrian refuges are required to give pedestrians a safe space to wait before crossing successive streams of traffic.
 Intersection design should manage conflict in a way that enhances safety for pedestrians.

 3 5 9 10 11 13 16

 2.7 ACTIVE STREETS